freenull/libghost/README.md

 Result of engineering thesis at the Wrocław University of Science and Technology [link todo].

+## Supported platforms

+Currently, only Linux is supported.

 ## Requirements

 * Linux kernel 3.5+ (with seccomp-bpf)